-In his debut season in the dugout at Hibernian, Neil guided Hibernian to the title and promotion back to the Ladbrokes Premiership, as well as the William Hill Scottish Cup Semi Final.
+In his debut season in the dugout at Hibernian, Neil guided Hibernian to the Ladbrokes Championship title and promotion back to the top flight of Scottish football, as well as the William Hill Scottish Cup Semi Final.

 A successful player for club and country, Neil began his managerial career with Celtic, where he won five major honours and many plaudits as he guided Celtic out of a tough UEFA Champions League group, including a stunning victory over Barcelona and a victory away to Spartak Moscow.